 Joey Siegel (CC ‘20) and Emma Tueller Stone (CC ‘19) take on one of the most enduring questions in American politics: should the government create welfare programs for its most vulnerable citizens?
 Listen now to part one of our inaugural two-part conversation!

 Listen to second part of our conversation with Joey Siegel (CC ‘20) and Emma Tueller Stone (CC ‘19) as they tackle one of the hottest topics in American politics: what is the best way to organize the United States’ healthcare system?

 Listen to a conversation between Jake Tibbetts (CC ‘21) and Chris Bolton (CC ‘19) as they discuss an issue at the very heart of politics on campus: should Columbia University recognize the graduate student union?
 Bonus: Read Chris’ article on this issue here: http://columbiabeacon.org/2018/04/ignorance-is-strength-language-manipulation-and-graduate-student-unionization/

-Coming soon: a conversation between a politically moderate Trump supporter, Dante Mazza (CC ‘19), and an anti-Trump conservative, Christian Gonzalez (CC ‘19) as they grapple with the impact of the Donald Trump’s Presidency.
+This semester’s final episode: a conversation between a politically-moderate Trump supporter, Dante Mazza (CC ‘19), and an anti-Trump conservative, Christian Gonzalez (CC ‘19), as they grapple with the impact of the Donald Trump’s Presidency.

 Questions?
 Comments?
 Have a topic you’re dying to discuss?
 We’d love to hear from you!
 Email Isabelle Harris at Isabelle.Harris@columbia.edu.